awsdocs/aws-freertos-docs/doc_source/getting_started_nordic.md

 ### Configure Your Project<a name="nordic-freertos-config-project"></a>

-To run the demo, you must configure your project to work with AWS IoT\.
-To configure your project to work with AWS IoT, your board must be registered as an AWS IoT thing\.
-This is a step in the [Prerequisites](freertos-prereqs.md)\.
+To run the demo, you need to configure your project to work with AWS IoT\.
+To configure your project to work with AWS IoT, your device must be registered as an AWS IoT thing\.
+You should have registered your device when you [Set Up AWS IoT and Amazon Cognito for Amazon FreeRTOS BLE](ble-demo.md#set-up-ble-demo-aws)\.

 **To configure your AWS IoT endpoint**